isaacnmm/pestpolicy-hugo2XX/content/posts/does-baking-acid-kill-crickets/index.md

 - doe
 - baking
 layout: post
-- -
+---

-- Are you troubled by the constant chirping of crickets in your home and wondering if [baking](https://pestpolicy.com/does
+Are you troubled by the constant chirping of crickets in your home and wondering if [baking](https://pestpolicy.com/does-baking-soda-kill-bed-bugs/)acid can put an end to their symphony?
-- baking
-- soda
-- kill
-- bed
-- bugs/)acid can put an end to their symphony?
 Well, you're in the right place.
-We've done the research for you, so let's dive into the science behind whether baking acid can effectively eliminate [crickets](https://pestpolicy.com/does
+We've done the research for you, so let's dive into the science behind whether baking acid can effectively eliminate [crickets](https://pestpolicy.com/does-vinegar-kill-crickets/)from your space.
-- vinegar
-- kill
-- crickets/)from your space.

 *The Answer: In simple terms, baking acid, commonly known as boric acid, can indeed be an effective solution for getting rid of crickets.
 Boric acid is a naturally occurring substance that, when applied correctly, can disrupt the cricket's physiology and lead to its demise.
 It works by damaging the exoskeleton of the crickets, leading to dehydration and ultimately death.

-* *Boric acid is particularly efficient in dealing with common household pests like crickets due to its low toxicity to humans and pets when used as directed. * Related: [Does Vinegar Kill Crickets? ](https://pestpolicy.com/does
+* *Boric acid is particularly efficient in dealing with common household pests like crickets due to its low toxicity to humans and pets when used as directed. * Related: [Does Vinegar Kill Crickets? ](https://pestpolicy.com/does-vinegar-kill-crickets/)
-- vinegar
-- kill
-- crickets/)

 ##  **How Does Baking Acid Kill Crickets?**